Nomadic Backpacker

 May 23, 2022 | Tagged: Mexico

-The Estadio Azteca is largest stadium in Mexico with a capacity of 87,523 and one of the most famous football stadiums in the world.
+The Estadio Azteca is biggest stadium in Mexico with a capacity of 87,523 and one of the most famous football stadiums in the world.

-Even though football doesn't hold much interest (I prefer to watch cycling, biathlon, athletics or rugby) I was keen to go to the Estadio Azteca and even more than stoked when Miss CDMX who also has zero interest in football said she was up for a trip to the Estadio Azteca.
+Even though football doesn't hold much interest (I prefer to watch cycling, biathlon, athletics or rugby) I was keen to go to the Estadio Azteca and even more than stoked when Miss CDMX who also has zero interest in football said she was up to do the Estadio Azteca Tour.

 And why not!
 I'm here in Mexico.
 Why pass up on the chance to visit the iconic stadium.